Happy all soul’s day! If you’re like me, everyday liturgical living is usually far beyond you; but it’s easy to do it right today. Say this:

 Pull the husks and stems off the tomatillos and rinse them.
 Cut the ends off all the peppers.
 Grease a large pan and put the tomatillos, peppers, and onions on it.
 Broil five minutes, turn, and broil five minutes more, until they are slightly charred.

 When they are cool enough to handle, you can at this point remove the seeds from the peppers to decrease the spiciness, if you want.
+If you roasted the garlic in its peel, just squeeze the insides out and discard the peels.

-Put the tomatillos, peppers, and onions in a food processor or blender with the garlic and cilantro.
+Put the tomatillos, peppers, garlic and onions in a food processor or blender with the garlic and cilantro.
 Purée.

 In a heavy pot, heat some oil.
 Salt and pepper the pork chunks and brown them in the oil.
 You will need to do it in batches so the pork has enough room and browns, rather than simmering.